peblopadro/Spotify/README.md

 - Which artist contributed with most amount of popular songs?
 - Is there a common characteristic behind a popular song?

+A full report is published in [Medium](https://medium.com/@pedropablom/spotifys-top-songs-of-2010s-8938d8e96f95) explaining all the findings.